jhuix/showdowns/public/showdowns-features.md

 - **In browser environment, it is implemented to dynamically load js lib files related to more showdown diagrams extension for using [showdowns >= 0.3.0 version](https://github.com/jhuix/showdowns).**

-- **In codeblock of markdown, expanded syntax language attribute from "\```codename" to "\```codename {json}" or "\```codename [json]".**
+- **In codeblock of markdown, expanded syntax language attribute from "\```language" to "\```language {json}" or "\```language [json]".**

     - **The common "align" field value of json is "left" or "center" or "right" in syntax language attribute, and it is empty means "left" align.**

     - **The common "codeblock" field value of json is "true" or "false" in syntax language attribute, and it is empty means "false".
 It is "true" means the codeblock is forced to display as normal code block, otherwise the codeblock is tried to parse as corresponding diagrams.**

     - For example, see following [Network Sequence](#network-sequence) example.

 ## Table